sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 The LEDs can be disabled to save power by cutting the jumper links on the bottom of the PCB.

+## Antenna

+The antenna is connected via a uFL connector.
+A 400MHz quarter wave wire antenna is all that is required for most applications.

 ## Repository Contents

 - **/Documentation** - Datasheets etc.